jamf/regatta/docs/index.md

 Regatta is more than just an in-memory cache -- data persistence is built-in.
 Regatta can be backed up and restored from backups.

+### Dynamic scaling of edge clusters

+Regatta makes it really easy to add new edge clusters.
+When adding a new edge cluster, no other clusters are affected and the data is automatically replicated from the core cluster to the edge cluster.

 ## What is Regatta good for?